Community Economic Defence Project

 Through CEDP, the Tri-Cities Homelessness Initiative can provide comprehensive, in-house resources to help you regain your footing.

-Ability to pay the current month’s rent and an additional future month (if processed after the 15th) to give your family room to breathe.
+2. Ability to pay the current month’s rent and an additional future month to give your family room to breathe.

 Note for housing subsidies/vouchers: They can only assist with the tenant-owed portion of the rent.